mageplaza/magento-2-two-factor-authentication/README.md

-# Magento 2 Two Factor Authentication Free Extension
+# Magento 2 Two Factor Authentication Extension FREE

-[Two-Factor Authentication](http://www.mageplaza.com/magento-2-two-factor-authentication/) from Mageplaza is built to ensure the highest security for your Magento 2 stores.
+[Magento 2 Two-Factor Authentication](http://www.mageplaza.com/magento-2-two-factor-authentication/) from Mageplaza is built to ensure the highest security for your Magento 2 stores.
 The extension can force using 2FA or auto skip 2FA request for trusted devices.
 Mobile compatibility is also supported in this module.

 ## 1. Documentation